bobbyesh/word-fencer/README.rst

-The reference dictionaries used for parsing were built using the data form the CEDICT and YEDICT free dictionaries available through the creative commons license.
+The reference dictionaries used for parsing were built using the data from the CEDICT and YEDICT free dictionaries available through the creative commons license.